-Trademarks are very popular of late.
-Nearly every day you come across an article about a business getting a trademark, or becoming involved in a trademark dispute.
+Trademarks are often in the news; you might have come across articles about businesses getting trademarks for their name or logo, or becoming involved in trademark disputes.
 With this rise in popularity, you might wonder whether you should get a trademark for your nonprofit organization.

 While trademarks offer many benefits, they can also be costly.
 When deciding whether your nonprofit should get a trademark, you will need to weigh the costs and the benefits to decide whether your nonprofit is ready to take that step.

 A trademark is any name, slogan, design, or logo that helps the general public identify a business and the products or services it offers.
 Many popular nonprofits have trademarks and use them to help the public identify with their business.
 For example, the American Red Cross not only has its name trademarked, but it also has the red cross emblem trademarked.

 What Are the Benefits of Registering a Trademark for Your Nonprofit?

 Trademark rights come from use, not registration, which means you automatically get trademark rights just from using your trademark.
 So in order to secure your trademark rights, all you need to do is start using your trademarks in a way that represents your nonprofit organization.
 But the rights you automatically get just from using your trademarks are actually very limited.

 For example, you will be able to claim trademark rights only where you use your trademark.
 If you use your trademark only in Los Angeles, California, then you have rights only in Los Angeles and nowhere else.
 If you use your trademark in the entire state of California, then you have rights in that state only.
 That may be okay for some nonprofits, but many nonprofits cross state borders and will want to have protection in more than one state.
 For that, we turn to federal trademark registration.

 Having a federal trademark registration can provide your nonprofit with valuable branding and legal benefits.

 A nonprofit might want a registered trademark for the following reasons: